gusvoelker/blue-ocean/README.md

 <div id="top"/>

-# BookFace
+# Chat Chat
-BookFace is a social cataloging website that allows book lovers to connect, share books they love, and manage their collection of books with personalized bookshelves.
-This is the culmination of six engineers working closely over the course of one week to complete an MVP based on client's request.
+Chat Chat is an educational learning website that allows teachers and language learners to connect, schedule meetings and practice their skills with one another.
+This is the culmination of eight engineers working closely over the course of one week to complete an MVP based on client's request.

 ## Table of Contents